 Section 1.
 The Society may sponsor or conduct meetings, workshops, conferences, symposia, tutorials or conventions either alone or in cooperation with other IEEE entities or other technical organizations, subject to IEEE rules and regulations, and under the guidance and control of the Administrative Committee or its Standing Committee on Meetings.
 The Society shall sponsor at least one technical conference each year.
 The Society shall be responsible for the financial aspects of its meetings program.

 Section 2.
 Meetings, workshops, etc, of the Society shall be open on an equal basis to all members of the IEEE.

 Section 1.
 Publications undertaken by the Society shall conform to IEEE policies and to any further guidance or controls prescribed by the Administrative Committee or its duly appointed committees.
 The Society shall be responsible for the financial aspects of its publications program.

 Section 2.
 The President, with the advice and consent of the Administrative Committee, shall appoint such Editors-in-chief as may be required to implement the publications program.
 The duties of an editor-in-chief, and allocation of funds thereto for the carrying out of his or her duties, shall be as prescribed in the Bylaws.

 Section 2.
 Suitable bylaws, and amendments thereto, may be adopted as the result of a vote of approval by two-thirds of the members of the Administrative Committee having full voting privileges.
-At least 30 days notice prior to the vote shall be required.
-No bylaw, or amendment, shall take effect until it has been published in one of the Society's publications or otherwise publicized by direct mailing to the membership and has been mailed to the IEEE Technical Activities Board.
+At least 30 days’ notice prior to the vote shall be required.
+No bylaw, or amendment, shall take effect until it has been approved by the Vice President, Technical Activities and published in one of the Society's publications or otherwise publicized by direct mailing to the membership